secware-debug/ChromeExtensionSetupTool/README.md

 This tool allows you to:
 - Install a Chrome extension by extracting its `.zip` package into the appropriate browser directories.
-- Uninstall a Chrome extension by removing its files and updating browser preferences.
+- Uninstall a Chrome extension with its name by removing its files and updating browser preferences.

 Each implementation supports the following key operations:
 1. Read and modify Chrome user profile directories.